ankita34359/To-Do-App-in-React.js/README.md

 - App.js: Contains the core logic and functionality of the app (task management).
 - App.css: Styles the app to provide a clean and simple user interface.
 - index.js: Entry point that renders the React app to the DOM.

+## How to Use

+### Add a Task:

+Enter your task in the input field and click the "Add" button to add the task to the list.

+### Edit a Task:

+Click the "Edit" button next to a task to modify it.
+A prompt will appear where you can update the task.

+### Delete a Task:

+Click the "Delete" button next to a task to remove it from the list.